Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

-# Fast-fourier Transform (FTT), Number-theoretic Transform (NTT) and Lattice-based Cryptography
+# Fast-fourier Transform (FTT) and Number-theoretic Transform (NTT) - FFT, NTT and LBC

 The need to make systems and algorithms faster so as to make them more practical has been ever constant in the world of software engineering and cryptography at large, and lattice-based cryptography is not left out.

 Number-theoretic Transform (NTT) was used in ML-KEM (Module-Lattice-Based Key-Encapsulation Mechanism), a lattice-based cryptographic algorithm used in establishing a shared secret key between two parties over a public channel.
 NTT is an analogue to the beautiful yet powerful Fast-fourier Transform (FTT).

-The goal of this post is to take a deep dive into FFT, NTT and how NTT is used in ML-KEM.
+This article is part one of two-part series  titled **Fast-fourier Transform (FTT), Number-theoretic Transform (NTT) and Lattice-based Cryptography**.
+The goal of this post is to take a deep dive into FFT and NTT while part two will explore how NTT is used in lattice-based algorithms like [ML-KEM](https://github.com/Godspower-Eze/pqc-ml-kem.rs) and [ML-DSA](https://csrc.nist.gov/pubs/fips/204/final).

 As always, we are going to take a discovery approach, building up slowly from the familiar to the unfamiliar.